storm77/universal-systemless-installer/README.md

 * i thought i could do a better job, you decide
 </BR></BR>
 <B>Is it safe ?</B></BR>
-* its the first release and beta, make no assumptions, backup your device
+* its the first release and beta, make no assumptions, backup your device</BR>
 </BR>
 <B>How to install</B></BR>
 * <I>WARNING:</I> it will overwrite /data/xposed.img without prompt!</BR>